SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 Subsequently, AzhwAr desires for external experience based on this internal experience.

 See nanjIyar‘s introduction.
 Also explained as – AzhwAr asking emperumAn “Having created dhEvas et al, you should help me enjoy this experience of enjoying you (which is the purpose of creation) externally instead of stopping with internal experience”.

 Sixth pAsuram.
-AzhwAr says to emperumAn “Like you have created dhEvas et al, you should make me enjoy you”.
-Also explained as AzhwAr saying “Like you have established a particular aspect in dhEva et al, you should establish the aspect of enjoying you in me”.
+AzhwAr says to emperumAn “Just like you have created dhEvas et al, you should make me enjoy you”.
+Also explained as AzhwAr saying “Just like you have established a particular aspect in dhEva et al, you should establish the aspect of enjoying you in me”.

 magizh koL dheyvam ulOgam alOgam

 magizh koL sindhai sol seygai koNdu – enRum

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 magizh koL – abundance of joy